laiguokun/fairseq/script/Readme.md

 ### convert the tf mdoel to pytorch model

-Use the en_de_pretrain as the example
+Use the ende_nobias_L12H768A12 as the example
 ```
 cd tf
 bash convert_encdec.sh -i ende_nobias_L12H768A12 -o ende_nobias_L12H768A12.pt (-l 12 -d 768)